srMarlins/MtgPirate/README.md

 - Ensure you have write permissions in the export directory
 - Check that all cards are resolved (no red highlights)

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-## License

-[Add your license here]

 ## Acknowledgments